How to initialize an array in Python

 print(f"Sentiment scores: {review_scores}")

-sum()function then totals the scores for all words in that review.
+sum()function then totals the scores for each review, creating the finalreview_scoreslist.

 Using np.ndarray for basic image processing